-From a search optimization perspective, there are almost 500 different queries that delivered a top-5 position.
-The other 2 charts show the number of impressions and clicks that those keywords delivered.
+From a search optimization perspective, there are almost 490 different queries that delivered a top-5 position.
+The other two charts show the number of impressions and clicks that those keywords delivered.

-The listing at the right of the report gives you a sampling of the top 25 queries that resulted in clicks in the past week.
-A quick scan down the list of queries will show you the themes or topics that are popular: events, spam, time on page/site.
-You can also see some of the queries where there might be some opportunity to optimize some content, where the position is not so good yet the impressions are high.
+The listing at the right of the report provides a sampling of the top 25 queries that resulted in clicks in the past week.
+A quick scan down the list of queries will reveal the themes or topics that are popular.
+You may see some some opportunities to optimize some content, where the position is not so good, yet the impressions are high.